digrouz/docker-jackett/README.md

 When you start the `jackett` image, you can adjust the configuration of the `jackett` instance by passing one or more environment variables on the `docker run` command line.

-### `DOCKUID`
+### `UID`

 This variable is not mandatory and specifies the user id that will be set to run the application.
-It has default value `10008`.
+It has default value `12345`.

-### `DOCKGID`
+### `GID`

 This variable is not mandatory and specifies the group id that will be set to run the application.
-It has default value `10008`.
+It has default value `12345`.

-### `DOCKUPGRADE`
+### `AUTOUPGRADE`

 This variable is not mandatory and specifies if the container has to launch software update at startup or not.
 Valid values are `0` and `1`.
 It has default value `0`.

+### `TZ`

+This variable is not mandatory and specifies the timezone to be configured within the container.
+It has default value `Europe/Brussels`.

 ## Notes

 * The docker entrypoint can upgrade operating system at each startup.
-To enable this feature, just add `-e DOCKUPGRADE=1` at container creation.
+To enable this feature, just add `-e AUTOUPGRADE=1` at container creation.
-* `-mono` version are not heavily tested anymore.

 ## Issues